 Any facility reporting that an adjudicated status offender has been securely detained subsequent to a violation of a valid court order (VCO) must complete and attach the VCO Exception checklist and accompanying minute order to ensure that the facilities are complying with the provisions of the JJDPA.
 In addition, a minimum of 10% of the uses of the VCO are verified; Field Representatives will review the original data source to ensure compliance.
+There were zero reported violations of VCO violation during the 2017 FFY reporting period.

 BSCC staff continually reviews all secure detentions identified on the Status Offender Detention Report and Federal Minors in Custody Report.
-If a violation is identified, a Field Representative contacts the facility via telephone to review the details of the detention and either confirm that a violation did indeed occur, or to determine if a reporting error was made.
-Technical assistance is offered during this follow-up.
-These secure detentions are also verified by a Field Representative during the on-site biennial inspection.
-Appropriate data is also reviewed by a Field Representative during the on-site biennial inspection to verify that nonoffenders (WIC 300) were not held in secure detention.
+Secure detentions are verified by a Field Representative during the on-site biennial inspection.
+Appropriate data is also reviewed by a Field Representative during the on-site biennial inspection to verify that nonoffenders (WIC § 300) were not held in secure detention.